 The cornerstone of Orangetheory Fitness is heart rate-based training.
 In 60 minutes, you'll nail both high-intensity cardio and strength training under the guidance of a personal trainer.

-At the beginning of class, each participant is outfitted with a proprietary heart-rate monitor that syncs with a screen to display your heart-rate response.
-In doing so, your instructor is able to monitor progress in real time — and they can offer individualized guidance, letting you know when to speed up or dial back in order to reach the appropriate heart-rate zone.
+At the beginning of class, each participant is outfitted with a proprietary heart-rate monitor that syncs with a screen to display your body's response.
+In doing so, your instructor is able to track your progress in real time — and they can offer individualized guidance, letting you know when to speed up or dial back in order to reach the appropriate heart-rate zone.

 The heart-rate monitor will detect and track your heart rate throughout class, placing you into any one of five different color-coded zones.
 The green, orange and red zones in particular correspond to terms you'll hear coaches use during class to nudge you toward a different intensity level.